What Is A Collage Masterboard & What Do You Do With It?

 READ NEXT: Junk Journal Definitions & A-Z Junk Journal Glossary For Beginners

-Some Simple But Effective Uses For Your Collage Masterboards
+Some Simple But Effective Uses For Your Masterboards

 Journal cards and tags